DanyunHe/meta_pde/README.md

 Code for AM225 final project.
+Run meta/main.py to reproduce the results.